 To answer this, I’ll explain why ghosting happened to me – well, at least why I think.
 When the second guy ghosted, I spoke to my sister and expressed how irritated I felt at this guy not responding.
 I said, ‘I must be bad at dating’.
 Upon this line, she gave me a half quizzical, half humorous look and replied, ‘Laura, when have you ever gone out with someone actually looking for a relationship?’

 Dumbfounded, I read out several names and with each one, my sister noted how they backed up her point.
 She then spoke about my ghoster, which led to us laughing.
 This guy couldn’t have been more incompatible and yet I carried along, expecting miracle chemistry to form.
 Of course, we weren’t going to be a couple – he wanted to play rugby, drink beer and ride his bike – we had zero in common other than the bar where we met.
-He didn’t want a relationship – that was clear a few years later when he reappeared casually.
+He didn’t want a relationship – I avoided all the warning signs.

 Too often, I get comments on this blog from people ignoring multiple signs showing someone isn’t right for them.
 They say how they’re charming, funny, friendly, almost ideal, except they feel bored or they have no attraction.